Queue2109/ReactNative/notes.md

 expo compartment in this file (app.json)

 react devtools -> install them some day, it is useful because it shows the tree of components and it's a nice to have feature

+Every phone has a different structure, some of them have a notch on top off the screen.
+We want to respect that and do the styles like that alwaysssssss.
+In app.tsx import SafeAreaView

+to download fonts:
+expo install expo-font

+to download so that the screen is loading until the font is ready expo install expo-app-loading